-Longer-term, the major obstacle to preserving B787 values would be any persistent and significant reduction in the aircraft's ETOPs capabilities due to nagging electrical and engine icing problems.
-We note that the entire 787 family of aircraft just received 330 minute ETOPs approval from the FAA.
-The B787-8 has had more than its fair share of development and production problems, so it is important that the B787-9 can continue to be delivered relatively trouble free and that the reputation of the entire B787 program can be viewed in a more value-positive light.
+Longer-term, the major obstacle to preserving B787 values would be any persistent and significant reduction in the aircraft's extended operations (ETOPs) capabilities due to nagging electrical and engine icing problems.
+We note that the entire 787 family of aircraft has received 330 minute ETOPs approval from the FAA.
+The B787-8 has had more than its fair share of development and production problems, so it is important that the B787-9 can continue to be delivered relatively trouble free and that the reputation of the entire B787 program can be viewed in a more value- positive light.

-AISI's most recent, January 2016 values update shows Base Value, year over year increases for average build, new B787-9s of 3%.
-This reflects the market's continued strong demand for B787- 9s despite the introduction of the higher-capacity A350-900 and the announcement of the Airbus A330NEO.
-Current Market Values have also shown 3% increases, confirming strong demand for B787s as operators seek the efficiencies of this aircraft with nearer-term deliveries sold out for the foreseeable future.
+AISI's most recent, July 2016 values update shows Base Value, year over year decreases for average build, new B787-9s of less than 2%.
+This reflects the market's continued strong demand for B787-9s in spite of the introduction of the higher-capacity A350-900 and the announcement of the Airbus A330NEO.
+Current Market Values have also shown less than 2% decreases, and nearer- term deliveries are sold out for the foreseeable future, confirming strong demand for B787s as operators seek the efficiencies of this aircraft.